Career Alternatives for Project Managers: Roles to Consider

 This role offers strong salary growth, especially in IT, SaaS, and BFSI sectors.

-If You Love Working with People: Product Manager
+If You Want Ownership and Creativity: Product Manager

-While you may need some upskilling, your stakeholder management and planning skills already give you an advantage.
+You may need some upskilling in product sense and analytics, but your stakeholder management and planning experience already give you a real advantage.

 If You Enjoy Structure and Process: Program Manager